-The Virtual Device is automatically built at the same time than the Firmware (see Multi-Sandbox Firmware Creation).
+The Virtual Device is automatically built at the same time as the Firmware (see Kernel Creation).

 The Virtual Device builder performs the following steps:

 - Remove the embedded part of the platform (compiler, linker and runtime). - Append Add-On Libraries and System Applications into the runtime classpath.
-(See Ivy Configurations) for specifying the dependencies). - Turn the Platform (SDK) license to Virtual Device license so that it can be freely distributed. - Generate the Runtime Environment from the Kernel APIs.
+(See Ivy Configurations for specifying the dependencies). - Turn the Platform (SDK) license into Virtual Device license so that it can be freely distributed. - Generate the Runtime Environment from the Kernel APIs.